SametHope/Rapid-Localization/README.md

 # Rapid Localization

-Rapid Localization is a lightweight Unity plugin that makes adding localization to applications way easier, requiring minimal setup.
+Rapid Localization is a easy to use lightweight Unity plugin that makes adding localization to applications way easier, requiring minimal setup.

 ## Features